nikitabobko/AeroSpace/dev-docs/development.md

 4. If you want to regenerate the shell parser, install Java.
     -   `brew install openjdk`
     -   If you use Homebrew OpenJDK, make sure `/opt/homebrew/opt/openjdk/bin` is on `PATH` before running `generate.sh`.
-5. If you want to build man pages, install Ruby >= 3.0 and < 5.0.
-    -   `brew install ruby`
-    -   Install asciidoctor using Ruby `bundler`. `cd FlightDeck && bundler install`
+5. Install Node.js 22 to generate man pages and preview or validate the Mintlify documentation.
 6. Install optional `xcbeautify` to make Xcode build logs readable. `brew install xcbeautify`

 ## 2. Create codesign certificate